When an application for a visa is denied, it can delay plans and get in the way of ambitions. However, when a visa is

 If an applicant can request a waiver of ineligibility, the consular officer at the US embassy or consulate will tell the applicant how they can apply for a waiver.

 Visa Denied?
 Our Immigration Lawyers May Be Able to Help

 Not sure if you or a loved one can get a waiver of ineligibility after your visa is denied?
 Our experienced immigration lawyers are here to help.

 There Could Still Be A Way.
 Contact An Experienced Immigration Lawyer For Help

 When facing complex immigration problems, it’s critical that you or your loved one fully understand the potential consequences of your decisions.
 To help prevent lengthy delays for your plans, contact an experienced immigration lawyer for an initial consultation.
-She’ll take the time to get to know the specifics of your case and provide meaningful guidance on what to do next.
+We’ll take the time to get to know the specifics of your case and provide meaningful guidance on what to do next.